 We all know how expensive Christmas can be, so it’s no wonder the ever-increasing number of sales on offer in November and December are so popular.

-Another annual tradition that is often overlooked by shoppers still counting the cost of Christmas is the January sale.
-Deciding to hit the sales again so soon after the last round may seem excessive but, with plenty of discounts on offer on a wide range of products, braving the January sales can actually be an extremely worthwhile move.
+Another annual tradition that is often overlooked by shoppers still counting the cost of Christmas is the January 2023 sales.
+Deciding to hit the sales again so soon after Black Friday may seem excessive but, with plenty of discounts on offer on a wide range of products, braving the January sales can actually be an extremely worthwhile move.

 With many retailers’ sales beginning on December 30th, it’s a good idea to start preparing now to give yourself the best chance of picking up a bargain.
 Here’s our best advice on getting yourself ready.

 Hitting the shops in person during any national sales event is usually something of a scrum, with the best deals often only available in very limited quantities and likely to be snapped up by hardcore shoppers who are prepared to start queuing outside in the middle of the night.

 To increase your chances of getting your hands on the best deals and reduce your chances of making costly impulse buys you later regret, do your shopping online.

 The best way to keep abreast of the best online offers is to sign up to your favourite retailers’ newsletters.
 This will enable you to get a better handle on what discounts are being offered and which specific items are going cheap.

 Knowing exactly what’s available, when, at what price and from which vendors before the sales officially launch will give you an advantage over other shoppers and help you get the things you want in your basket before they sell out.